Aravsharma1/AutomatingTuitions/README.md

 # AutomatingTuitions
 A responsive and dynamic full-stack application that helped my Calculus tutor carry out his daily classes and made life easier for him.
-This is application consists of three different portals, each with their own unique features.
+This is an application that consists of three different portals, each with their own unique features.
 The three portals cater to the 3 different types of user that use this application: the client (my calculus tutor) for whom this application was built, his students, and for their parents.